wiresandwifi/ciscoConfigureAccessPorts/README.md

 # Cisco Configure Access Ports
 Python script to configure ONLY access ports on any number of Cisco switches.

+Works for both IOS-XE and IOS software.

-Support both IP and DNS names to connect to Cisco switches.
+Supports both IP and DNS names to connect to Cisco switches.